sequitur/raconteur/README.md

 Raconteur can be added as a dependency to a package.json file and installed from git.
 Or, you can use the [scaffold](http://github.com/sequitur/raconteur-scaffold).

 Raconteur itself doesn't contain any command-line tools or anything that needs to be installed globally.
-You just need `npm` and `gulp` to be working on your system.
+You just need `npm` to be working on your system.
+Raconteur is a set of CommonJS modules designed to work with Browserify and a build system like Grunt or Gulp.

 ## Code examples